 Caviar: More Than a Name, A Protected Designation and a Know-How

-It goes without saying that making ‘caviar’ is no easy feat!
-On the contrary, it is a highly regulated appellation.
-No need to even try and pass off lump or snail eggs as caviar: the application will go straight to the bin—the only exception being eggplant caviar.
+To obtain “caviar” name is no easy feat, it is a highly regulated designation.
+No need to even try and pass off lump or snail eggs as caviar: the application will go straight to the bin—the only exception being caviar made of…eggplant!

 But fish farming always proves to be a real challenge!
-Fish farmers are obligated to wait for more than ten years before their first harvest: females must be at least seven years old to produce eggs and some do not reach that stage until much later…
+Fish farmers have to wait for more than ten years before their first harvest: females must be at least seven years old to produce eggs and even older in some cases.

 The quality of the water is, of course, another key element.
-As a freshwater fish, the sturgeon is very sensitive to its environment’s degree of purity and oxygen levels—especially in the few days before the eggs are harvested, because if the water is not adequate, then the eggs take on a muddy taste.
-Which is not to say that other challenges are any easier.
-On the contrary: they are very technical.
-An ultrasound scan of the sturgeon is used to determine the sex (only females are kept for farming) and a second ultrasound, much later, is used to determine if eggs are present.
+As a freshwater fish, the sturgeon is very sensitive to its environment’s purity and oxygen levels—especially in the few days before the eggs are harvested, because if the water is not adequate, then the eggs take on a muddy taste.
+The other major challenges are of a technical nature.
+An ultrasound scan of the sturgeon is used to determine the sex (only females are kept for farming) and a second ultrasound, much later, is used to determine there are any eggs.
 When this is the case, the fish is opened by hand and the eggs are carefully removed and placed in a container after passing through a sieve.
 This is followed by the salting process, a crucial step that varies according to the size of the caviar.
 If salting is too strong, the caviar dries out; if it is too weak, it deteriorates quickly.
-Then comes the drying: this is what makes the caviar soft, i.e., neither too sticky nor too dry.
+Then comes the drying: this is what makes the caviar soft i.e. neither too sticky nor too dry.
 The cans are then filled and put under pressure to expel excess liquid and air bubbles.
-This is where the refining work begins, at the very last stage of production.
+Then begins the refining work, very last stage of the production.
 Tell us again about the price of these black pearls…

 The Art of Choosing the Right Caviar

 While each grain is its own explosion of flavour when bursting under the palate, there are different nuances depending on the species.
-And the choice should depend as much on the taste in the mouth as on the size of the grains as well as their colour.
+And the choice will be made according yo the taste as well as the size and color of the grains.
 The main caviar sturgeons are Beluga, Oscietra, Baeri and Sevruga.
-Each has its own visual and taste characteristics.
+Each has its own visual and gustative characteristics.

-Oscietra, also known as Ossetra or Russian sturgeon, produces small, firm, golden eggs.
+Oscietra, also known as Ossetra or Russian sturgeon, produces small and firm, golden eggs.
 Their special feature resides in its delicate hazelnut flavour.

 The Baeri is the most widespread species in Europe.
 In France, it is at the origin of Aquitaine caviar.
-Its grains—which have a delicate texture and dark burgundy colour—are easily detachable.
-Their fresh and fruity taste, which is discreetly iodized, is highly appreciated.
+Its delicate, dark burgundy grains are easily detachable.

-The Sevruga, commonly known as the star sturgeon, produces a caviar that has long been considered inexpensive because of the small size of its grains.
+The Sevruga, commonly known as the starry sturgeon, produces a caviar that has long been considered inexpensive because of the small size of its grains.
 Yet Sevruga eggs are extremely delicate and particularly tasty.
-Dark greyish black in colour, they have a fine, iodized flavour that makes them the caviar closest to its wild counterpart.
+Of an almost black dark grey, they have a subtle, iodized flavour that makes them the caviar closest to its wild counterpart.

 The Art of Tasting Caviar…